git-og/EasyOpenRedList/README.md

 ### IUCN Red List API

-The API for the IUCN Red List is like a backdoor to the IUCN database, used by internet-connected computers to make a large number of requests to the Red List automatically.
+To access the IUCN Red List database, we use an API; like a backdoor to the IUCN database, used by internet-connected computers to make a large number of requests to the Red List automatically.

-You'll need a API token (like a personal password) to use the API.
+To use the API, you'll need a API token (like a personal password).
 Request a token from here: [https://apiv3.iucnredlist.org/api/v3/token](https://apiv3.iucnredlist.org/api/v3/token).

 More documentation on the API is available [https://apiv3.iucnredlist.org/api/v3/docs](https://apiv3.iucnredlist.org/api/v3/docs).